-After a warm-up in which stretching, breathing, footwork as well as safely rolling and falling are practiced, we learn the different aikido forms and techniques in collaboration with a partner by alternately performing the role of the attacker or the defender.
+After the warm-up, in which stretching, footwork, centering as well as safely rolling and falling are practiced, we learn the different aikido forms and techniques together with a partner by alternately performing the role of the attacker or the defender.